 You monitor what you measure, and if you aren’t measuring your income and expenses, there’s almost no way to monitor and quickly pay off your debt.

 Create a simple budget where you categorize all your monthly expenses (rent, utilities, debt, transportation, groceries, fun and entertainment).
 At the start of each month, set a goal spending cap for each category, and throughout the month track individual expenses to see where you need to cut back.
 This exercise will give you a tangible and realistic look at how much you can put toward your student loan debt each month — and maybe stop you from ordering that Chinese take-out in lieu of an extra $20 on your loan payment.

 If you don’t know what your interest rates are on your loans, find those and add them to your budget.
 They’ll be critical as you pay down your debts.

 Next, consider tackling the highest-interest loan first.
 High-interest loans accumulate more interest over time, meaning you’re paying lots of money to the bank and very little is going to paying down the actual loan amount, or principal balance.
 Paying off your high-interest debts first can help you save money and pay off other loans more quickly in the future.
-You can also consolidate your student loans with an online loans site to get a lower interest rate.
+You can also consolidate your student loans with an online loans site like SoFi or Credible to get a lower interest rate.
 Check out our Credible review and SoFi review to get more information on how these online loan sites work.
 If you need help getting a loan or consolidating your debt, you can check out debt consolidation services like Freedom Debt Relief or Accredited Debt Relief.